bartossh/cryptgo/README.md

 - Support for folders encryption/decryption.
 - Support for other asymmetric keys.
-- Support for auto generated keys.
 - P2P encrypted message communication.
+- make it available for windows